Sara getting her shots up with a robot rebounder...

 - This program is open immediately and final Shot Logs will need to be in by September 9th.

-- Anyone who takes at least 7,500 shots and has shot on at least 65 of the 90 days will be awarded a JLK Summer Shooter 2022 T-Shirt.
+- Anyone who takes at least 4,000 shots will be awarded a JLK Summer Shooter 2023 T-Shirt.

-Players are encouraged to report their progress by emailing their Shot Log to email@example.com each Sunday.
-Please help and provide the total.
+- Players are encouraged to report their progress by emailing their Shot Log to email@example.com each Sunday.
+Please provide the running total each week.
 Handwritten or electronic is fine.
 We will post a complete leaderboard each week.
 If you include a picture or video, you’ll likely see it on our Social Media pages!